jyrimatti/lahteenmaki.net-blog/functional-programming-in-java.rst

 Laziness
 """"""""

 Laziness is sometimes awesome.
-It might be nice to handle infinite collections:
+It's nice to handle infinite collections:

 .. code:: java

     Iterable<Integer> naturalNumbers = range(1);
     List<Integer> first10evenNaturalNumbers = newList(take(10, filter(Predicates.even, naturalNumbers)));

-But the most important thing is that we can filter and map etc really large sets without worrying about performance even if in the end we need just a single value of them.
+But the most important thing is that we can filter and map (etc) really large sets without worrying about performance even if in the end we need just a single value of them.
 Even though it's a double-edged sword, all functions in functional-utils try to be as lazy as possible.

 No nulls
 """"""""